EUnetHTA Response to COVID-19

 EUnetHTA partner organisations are located across Europe and work to develop and implement health care policy and response at the national, regional, and European levels.
 As such, we are well positioned to contribute to the knowledge pool for both the current pandemic and for the institutional response to those that may occur in the future.
-We are, therefore, developing a repository to connect stakeholders with Covid-19 information from EUnetHTA network partners.
+We are, therefore, developing a repository to connect stakeholders with COVID-19 information from EUnetHTA network partners.

-The Covid-19 information repository will connect stakeholders with data from EUnetHTA network partners, with information categorised under the following areas, accessible via the above category links.
+The COVID-19 information repository will connect stakeholders with data from EUnetHTA network partners, with information categorised under the following areas, accessible via the above category links.

 - Diagnostics – Rapid Collaborative Reviews

-- Treatments – Rolling Collaborative Reviews
+- Treatment – Rolling & Rapid Collaborative Reviews

 - Useful Links – Monitoring of Publications

-This will be a ‘work in progress’ as we accrue data while the response to Covid-19 evolves, so please bookmark this page for quick reference as we build out the links.
+This will be a ‘work in progress’ as we accrue data while the response to COVID-19 evolves, so please bookmark this page for quick reference as we build out the links.

 For any questions, please contact the EUnetHTA Secretariat at email@example.com

-EUnetHTA Statements on Covid-19
+EUnetHTA Statements on COVID-19

-For EUnetHTA’s general statements regarding the Covid-19 pandemic, please follow these links:
+For EUnetHTA’s general statements regarding the COVID-19 pandemic, please follow these links: